 - Complete isolation, with no noise except the sounds of the rainforest and the ocean waves

 - Three secluded beaches and 123 acres of untouched jungle to explore

 - Excellent eco-credentials without compromising on luxury – all rooms have WiFi, ceiling fans, air-conditioning, outdoor showers/baths and coolers that substitute for fridges

-- Loads of watersports and activities on offer, many of which are complimentary
+- Loads of watersports and activities on offer, many are complimentary

 - Tranquil spa offering a range of treatments using locally made oils and indigenous herbs

-- Not the easiest place to reach – the dirt path is bumpy and unpaved - but you don’t get absolute seclusion without going off the beaten track!
+- Not the easiest place to reach – the dirt path is bumpy and unpaved - but you find absolute seclusion off the beaten track!

 - Prices might appear steep, but they include all meals and lots of activities so you certainly get your money's worth

 - Don’t expect haute cuisine; do expect healthy unpretentious fare with organic produce from local farms

 - No pool, but with a trio of private beaches you don't need one